 These can improve productivity, expose extended team members to the analytics curve, and let you get back to the kind of intellectual work that led the Harvard Business Review to name data scientist “The Sexiest Job of the 21st Century.”

-“One someone finds what one is not looking for,” said Alexander Fleming of his accidental discovery that mold kills bacteria, paving the way for the first antibiotic, penicillin.
+“One sometimes finds what one is not looking for,” said Alexander Fleming of his accidental discovery that mold kills bacteria, paving the way for the first antibiotic, penicillin.
 While a data science query generally starts with a hypothesis, sometimes the data itself raises questions of its own.
 This iterative process can lead down the road to insights no one had foreseen, or even sought.

 Truly experimenting with data requires resources.
 Data science teams need access to all the relevant data, not just a sample or subset.
 AI and machine learning use data-hungry algorithms.
 More data means better models.
 Work with the extended team to make it easier to bring all the data to the table.
 A high-performance analytics engine is needed to practically run iteration after iteration of experimental data within reasonable run times.